 - Provide your child with role models of the same race

-- Ensure that your child grows up in an ethnically-diverse community
+- Ensure that your child grows up in an ethnically- and racially-diverse community

 - Equip your child with tools needed to handle racism and racial profiling